As a job candidate, you go into every job interview interview with 2 goals:

-Employers have two primary goals for the job interview: first, to determine if you are qualified for the job and, second, to discover if you are someone who would fit well into the organization.
+Employers have two primary goals for the job interview.
+First, they want to determine if you are qualified for the job and, second, they want to discover if you are someone who would fit well into the organization.

 [For more information, read Dress for (Interview) Success: 7 Tips.]